Published: June 15, 2023 Author: Anna Kondaurova

 DigiKam — is a cross-platform application that was originally written for Linux, but was later adapted to Windows and MacOS as well.
 If you are ready to spend several hours on learning the application, you might master a wide range of its functionality.

-The software will help if you need to bring a lot of photos into a cohesive system.
+The software is quite helpful if you need to bring a lot of photos into a cohesive system.
 It organizes, sorts them by keywords or tags, title, date or geo-location, and more.

 There is also a small photo editor that will help you improve the quality of your photos.

-This software can well be ranked second among ACDSee analogs in terms of its functionality.
+This software can be ranked second among ACDSee analogues in terms of its functionality.

 Special features:

 A young but very promising application Tonfotos appeared at the end of 2021.
-The software, however, is developing very quickly, has already acquired all the most necessary functions, and may well become an adequate analog to ACDSee and Picasa.
+The software is developing very quickly and has already acquired all the most necessary functions, so it may become a great analogue to ACDSee and Picasa.

 It has an intuitive, up-to-date and light-weight design.
 It can index images from several photo storages at once - both on the PC itself and on a network resource.
 Albums are created regardless of file location.

-Selecting an analog for ACDSee can be a difficult task, but it is feasible.
-Of course, you can hardly replace it in full do to it wide functionality, but you can replace it at least by 70%.
-ACDSee is a professional tool for processing a huge number of images that need to be manipulated and edited in various ways, up to and including completely changing the original image.
+Selecting an analogue for ACDSee can be a difficult task, but it is possible for sure.
+Of course, you can hardly replace it by 100%, but at least by 70%.
+ACDSee is a professional tool for processing a huge number of images that need to be manipulated and edited in various ways, up to complete change of the original image.
 Even based on the description above, it is clear that it is quite a complex and feature-rich program that essentially replaces several more task-specific applications.

 When searching for alternatives to ACDSee, the most important thing is to understand the purpose of the program you're going to use it for: